 “As you pass from sunlight into darkness and back again every hour and a half, you become startlingly aware how artificial are thousands of boundaries we’ve created to separate and define.
 And for the first time in your life you feel in your gut the precious unity of the Earth and all the living things it supports.”

 We always think, “Horrific things happen in the world, but they’re never going to happen here, where I am.”
 Even though that is an extremely irrational thought, it is how I’ve always felt at some sheltered, naive core of mine.
 And yet, yesterday the worst mass shooting in modern US history happened in the nearest city to me, at a bar that I would consider going to if I was in Orlando.

 I would never think terrorism would happen in central Florida.
 But maybe the pro-gun philosophy here was asking for it.
-Coming from a widespread LGBT community in the Bay Area, I am deeply upset that an act of love between two people inspired a terrorist to kill.
-If terrorism does not allow us to love or live or have fun, our species is being pushed off the edge of vitality.
+Coming from a widespread LGBT community in the Bay Area, I am deeply upset that an act of love between two people may have inspired a terrorist to kill.
+If terrorism makes us fearful of expressing love or going out to bars and venues to have fun, our species would be pushed off the edge of vitality.

 If and only if we can get to another planet standing on a firm tenet of nonviolence, will we be able to progress and persist as a species.
 As long as guns and extremism and disregard for our planet exist on earth, the conquest of space will be the only venture that can provide the solution.
 I no longer, in any minute sense, see the pursuit of space travel as merely something “fun and cool” and extraneous, but absolutely the single most serious and important endeavor of humanity, for our safety and survival.